Vlad-Moskalenko/ParcelsOrganizer/Readme.md

 - Date of dispatch
 - Parcel description (in case if you create order type request)

-6. The application has done using React, Vite, SASS, Material UI, React Router, Redux.
-Store data should save in LocalStorage and exist after page reload
+6. The application was done using React, Vite, SASS, Material UI, React Router, Redux.
+Store data should save in LocalStorage and exist after page reload.

+*In additional:
+  + was using typescript for typyzation, enhance code quality and error preventation
-+ In additional for CRUD operations with REST API and authorization I've made backend part of application using Node.js, Express, MongoDB and Mongoose.
+  + using Node.js, Express, MongoDB and Mongoose was done backend part of application with CRUD operations and authorization
+  + was using Formik and Yup for form validation
+  + axios for fetching data from backend
+  + react-toastify for displaying error notifications

   For login you can register or use my account:

   login: vlad.moskalenko1993@gmail.com